 Elmarie and Scott will be in the U.S. in early 2019 to visit congregations.
 Email them to learn about their schedule and invite them.

 About Elmarie and Scott’s ministry

-The regional liaison position for Syria, Lebanon, and Iraq is filled by Elmarie Parker.
-The heartbeat of her work is to help deepen and strengthen the relational ties between Presbyterian Church (U.S.A.) church partners in her region and Presbyterian constituents in the United States and to develop the practical ministries that are birthed from these relationships.
+Elmarie Parker serves as regional liaison to Iraq, Syria and Lebanon.
+The heartbeat of her work is to help deepen and strengthen the relational ties between the church in her region and the church in the United States and to develop the practical ministries that are birthed from these relationships.
 More specifically, she facilitates Presbyterian Church (U.S.A.) support for partner programs and activities and implements partnership strategy.
 Elmarie assists in strengthening healthy, effective and appropriate relationships among entities of the PC(USA) and those of partner denominations and organizations in the region.
 This often takes shape through PC(USA) group solidarity and learning visits to Syria, Lebanon and Iraq facilitated by Elmarie.
 Additionally, Elmarie supports other PC(USA) associates serving in this region through communications, information sharing, mentoring/guiding, encouraging and reflection.